alaouiib/hue_API/README.md

-# hue_API
+# Spring Boot API
-Creation of a rest API using Spring boot to manage Phillips hue bulbs (part of IoT proejct)
+Creation of a rest API using Spring boot to manage Phillips hue bulbs (part of IoT projct) The front end project is in another repo...